 Soffer, A. & Yannaco, F. (2017).
 Effectively Addressing Community Referral Needs in a Large Urban College Counseling Center.
 In Preparation.

-Macrynikola, N., Miranda, R., & Soffer, A. (2017, in press).
+Macrynikola, N., Miranda, R., & Soffer, A. (2017).
 Social Connectedness, Negative Life Events, and Self-Injurious Thoughts and Behavior among Young Adults.
 Comprehensive Psychiatry.

 Soffer, A., Hopkins, N., Cooper, M., & Stauffer, A. (2017).
 Making Data Work for You: Center for Collegiate Mental Health (CCMH) Directors Toolkit, NASPA Mental Health Conference in Austin, TX Jan, 2017